Price's law for spin fields on a Schwarzschild background: Introduction

 \subsection{Overview of the paper}

-We give some preliminaries in Section \ref{sect:prel}, and then obtain the almost Price's law in Section \ref{sect:BEAM}.
-In Section \ref{sect:NVNPC:PL}, we prove the asymptotic profiles for the spin $s$ components in the nonvanishing Newman--Penrose constant case.
-In the end, Section \ref{sect:VNPC:PL} is devoted to proving the asymptotic profiles in the vanishing Newman--Penrose constant case, which thus completes the proof of our main Theorem \ref{thm:main:intro}.
+We give some preliminaries in Section \ref{sect:prel}, and then introduce the Teukolsky master equation and Teukolsky--Starobinsky identities in Section \ref{sect:TMETSI}.
+Afterwards, we obtain the almost Price's law in Section \ref{sect:APL:all}.
+In Section \ref{sect:NVNPC:PL}, we compute the late-time asymptotics for the spin $\pm\sfrak$ components in the non-vanishing Newman--Penrose constant case.
+In the end, Section \ref{sect:VNPC:PL} is devoted to deriving the late-time asymptotics for the spin $\pm\sfrak$ components in the vanishing Newman--Penrose constant case and proving Theorem \ref{thm:main:intro}.